Unboxed-Software/solana-course/content/interact-with-wallets.md

 };
 ```

 Note that `ConnectionProvider` requires an `endpoint` property and that `WalletProvider` requires a `wallets` property.
-We’re continuing to use the endpoint for the Devnet cluster, and for now we’re only using the `PhantomWalletAdapter` for `wallets`.
+We’re continuing to use the endpoint for the Devnet cluster, and since all major Solana adapters support wallet standard, we don't need any wallet-specific adapters.

 At this point you can connect with `wallet.connect()`, which will instruct the wallet to prompt the user for permission to view their public key and request approval for transactions.